aaronw3373/Trader/README.md

 <!-- Go into that directory and type: python test.py -->
 <!-- Once complete if there are no errors then you are set to use trader -->

+# Kai Notes

+2,3, and 5 day return fixed.
+  now sums from the daily return.

+15 (variable day return) changed to divide close 15 days in future by open tommorow morning

+count win streak fixed

+win percent fixed

+I'm working on adding in multiple operations per line.

+Talk about part 3 in the results file section of the email done i3 and i4 add dates for the win and loss strea can do f5. already done saved as a series indexedReturns
+    but what is the difference between f5 and f7